node-class-may-2023/ComIT_Node/browserapi.md

 [Exercise 20](./exercises/browser/ex_20.md)

 * Elements can have **sibling**
-* This elements are at the same element level
+* These elements are at the same element level

 **Example:**
 * HTML